Florida Territory

 The Territory of Florida was an organized incorporated territory of the United States that existed from March 30, 1822, until March 3, 1845, when it was admitted to the Union as the state of Florida.
-Originally the major portion of the Spanish territory of La Florida, and later the provinces of East and West Florida, it was ceded to the United States as part of the 1819 Adams–Onís Treaty.
+Originally the major portion of the Spanish territory of La Florida, and later the provinces of East Florida and West Florida, it was ceded to the United States as part of the 1819 Adams–Onís Treaty.
 It was governed by the Florida Territorial Council.

 Background

-Florida was encountered by Europeans in 1513 by Juan Ponce de León, who claimed the land as a possession of Spain.
+The first European known to have encountered Florida was Juan Ponce de León, who claimed the land as a possession of Spain in 1513.
 St. Augustine, the oldest continually inhabited European settlement in the continental U.S., was founded on the northeast coast of Florida in 1565.
-Florida continued to remain a Spanish possession until the end of the Seven Years' War when Spain ceded it to the Kingdom of Great Britain in exchange for the release of Havana.
+Florida continued to remain a Spanish possession until the end of the Seven Years' War, when Spain ceded it to the Kingdom of Great Britain in exchange for the release of Havana.
 In 1783, after the American Revolution, Great Britain ceded Florida back to Spain under the provisions of the Peace of Paris.

 The second term of Spanish rule was influenced by the nearby United States.
-There were border disputes along the boundary with the state of Georgia and issues of American use of the Mississippi.
-These disputes were supposedly solved in 1795 by the Treaty of San Lorenzo which, among other things, solidified the boundary of Florida and Georgia along the 31st parallel.
-However, as Thomas Jefferson had once predicted, the U.S. could not keep its hands off Florida.
+There were border disputes along the boundary with the state of Georgia and issues of American use of the Mississippi River.
+These disputes were ostensibly solved in 1795 by the Treaty of San Lorenzo, which, among other things, solidified the boundary of Florida and Georgia along the 31st parallel.
+However, as Thomas Jefferson once predicted, the U.S. could not keep its hands off Florida.

-American involvement pre-1821
+Pre-1821 American involvement

 In 1812, United States forces and Georgia "patriots" under General George Mathews unsuccessfully invaded Florida to protect American interests.
 The "Patriot War" was perceived as ill-advised by many Americans.
-President Madison withdrew his support and the Spanish authorities were promised a speedy exit of the American troops.
+President James Madison withdrew his support, and the Spanish authorities were promised a speedy exit of the American troops.

 The Spanish government offered runaway slaves freedom if they converted to Catholicism and agreed to a term of military service.
-Under heavy pressure from the U.S., Spain reversed this policy in the later 18th century, to little effect.
+Under heavy pressure from the U.S., Spain reversed this policy in the late 18th century, to little effect.
 Slaves continued to flee to Florida, where they were sheltered by the Florida natives, called Seminoles by Americans.
 They lived in a semi-feudal system; the Seminoles gave the Blacks protection, while the former slaves, who knew how to farm, shared crops with the natives.
-Although the escaped slaves were still considered inferior by the Seminoles, the two groups lived in harmony.
+Although the escaped slaves were still considered inferior by the Seminoles, the two groups lived in relative peace.
 The slaveholders in Georgia and the rest of the South became furious over this state of affairs as slaves continued to escape to Florida.